nadja-d/CareerGuide/README.md

 ## Database

 The CareerGuide application uses a MySQL database administered via phpMyAdmin.
-The database is named `finalproject` and includes the following tables:
+The database is named `careerguide` and includes the following tables:

 ### Tables